MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 5. At the top of the page, select **Flow**, and then select **Upgrade guide schema**.

     ![Update guide schema command](media/upgrade-guide-schema.jpg "Update guide schema command")

+>[!NOTE]
+>If the issue isn't fixed when you update the guide schema, the guide's JSON file has probably been edited in a way that isn't supported (for example, too many 3D objects have been programmatically added to the Step Editor bin).
+Contact the Dynamics 365 Guides team directly for guidance, through your Microsoft Account team.

 ## See also